JingHuaMan/pintos/README.md

 Yes.

-Acutually, in my codes (and also in the tests), the thread yielding does not occur after the priority has been changed, and the yielding is prohibited in the interrupt context.
+Actually, in my codes (and also in the tests), the thread yielding does not occur after the priority has been changed, and the yielding is prohibited in the interrupt context.

 So I didn't change the running thread to another with a higher priority, unless it calls `thread_yield()`.